geromath/ToDoMe/README.md

  And coding style tests

 Navigate to the folder where the manage.py file is and
-- type "python3 manage.py test" in the Terminal
+- type "python3 manage.py test" or "python manage.py test" in the Terminal